Northwest Oregon’s Wages and IncomeJune 9, 2022

 In short, the two measures of financial well-being describe slightly different things.
 Average wage describes the quality of jobs in an area, and per capita income describes how financially well off a population is.
 Jobs in Northwest Oregon pay considerably less than average in Oregon, but Northwest Oregon’s population is closer to average financially because many people are working or receiving money from government social security programs.

 Education and Earnings

 The gains from education have changed over time.
-In 2015 the increase in median wage was 38% for being a high school graduate compared with having less than a diploma.
-The gain from having a bachelor’s degree compared with just some college or an associate degree was 49%.
-In recent years, having an advanced degree has led to the larger increases in median earnings.
+In 2015 the increase in median wage was 38% for being a high school graduate compared to having less than a diploma.
+The gain from having a bachelor’s degree compared to just some college or an associate degree was 49%.

 Also note that the unemployment rate varies dramatically when educational attainment is considered.
 In 2021, the U.S. unemployment rate for those ages 25 and older with a bachelor’s degree was 3.5%.
 At the other end of the scale, jobseekers who had not completed high school faced tougher job prospects; their jobless rate was 8.3% in 2021.